-Creative and Digital Media - VETiS
+Creative and Digital Media (Screen and Media) - VCE VET

-Creative Digital Media provides knowledge and skills that will enhance employment prospects within the multimedia industry.
+Creative and Digital Media provides knowledge and skills that will enhance employment prospects within the multimedia industry.
 Students will be introduced to Flash animation, digital video and audio editing, image manipulation techniques and web design.
-This course provides generic multimedia skills that are valuable in any career and a valid pathway into graphic arts.
+This course provides generic multimedia skills that are valuable for all careers and a valid pathway into the graphic arts area.